-Career assistants work in the Career Engagement Center (CEC) and are essential in helping us provide career development related services to students, alumni, recruiters, faculty, staff, and the general public.
+Career assistants work in the Berry Career Institute and are essential in helping us provide career development related services to students, alumni, recruiters, faculty, staff, and the general public.
 Career Assistants (CAs) assist with planning and execution of CEC events, workshops, and programs.
 CAs also provide office support for full-time staff, assist with giving presentations across campus, serve as a resource to other students, as well as work independently on specific project areas determined at the time of hire.
-Visit the Career Engagement Center's website for details.

 Colleges Against Cancer Program Co-Coordinators and Committee Chairs

 Colleges Against Cancer is a health advocacy organization, affiliated with the American Cancer Society.
 Each year, Colleges Against Cancer plans Cornell College's Relay for Life, along with a variety of educational events on campus and in the community.
 The Co-Coordinators lead the overall program, while Committee Chairs manage individual components of events.
 Visit the Civic Engagement Office's website for details.

 In partnership with Campus Compact, the Civic Engagement Office offers the Iowa College AmeriCorps Program (ICAP) to engage students in long-term volunteerism in the greater Cornell community.
 In one year, ICAP participants complete at least 300 hours of service in a diverse selection of involvement opportunities on campus and in the broader community.
 At the end of their year of service, members receive an AmeriCorps Education Award.
 Visit the Civic Engagement Office's website for details.